mrmdudek/Dahua-DEE1010B-S2/Dahua_DEE1010B_S2/README.md

 |D2(GPIO4)|Button pin|short to GND to activate button|

 # Tests
-Communication and Relay functionality tested with ESP32 (LOLIN D32) and ESP8266 (Wemos D1 mini)
+Communication and Relay functionality tested with ESP32 (LOLIN D32) and ESP8266 (Wemos D1 mini).
+Tested with Dahua KTP03 (VTH2621G-P + VTO2111D-P-S2 + PFS3006-4ET-36)

 # Why to use your hardware and this library instead of buy DEE1010B_S2?
-Educational purpose
+-Educational purpose
-Interacting with other system (eg. home assistant) Cheaper
+-Interacting with other system (eg. home assistant) -Cheaper (espetially if you have

 # Bugs / not working
 FBK not implemented